legobridge/legobridge.github.io/_drafts/2025-01-05-evaluating-deceptive-alignment.md

 ## Thoughts

-There is probably little new I can add to the rich discussion around the Alignment Faking paper, but I'll nevertheless share my thoughts and how my observations has shaped them.
+There is probably little new I can add to the rich discussion around the Alignment Faking paper.
+Nevertheless I'll share some thoughts and how my observations have shaped them.

 ### Alignment Polarity